-From the lake, the trail follows the route up to Lake Agnes which moves to the right side of the lake.
-Once near the forest line a sign that indicates the trail to Lake Agnes and the journey uphill begins.
-It’s easily one of the most popular hikes in Banff so there will be a steady stream of wheezing tourists.
-This means fast to average paced hikers will have to pass a lot of hikers.
+The trail follows the route up to Lake Agnes from the lake, which moves to the right side of the lake.
+Once near the forest line, a sign indicates the trail to Lake Agnes, and the journey uphill begins.
+It’s easily one of the most popular hikes in Banff, so there will be a steady stream of wheezing tourists.
+This means fast to average-paced hikers will have to pass a lot of hikers.

-From Mirror Lake the trail moves to the right following signs to Lake Agnes and the Beehive hikes.
-The trail continues to climb through a series of switchbacks where the occasional opening of the forest allows views of the soaring peaks that surround.
+From Mirror Lake, the trail moves to the right, following signs to Lake Agnes and the Beehive hikes.
+The trail continues to climb through a series of switchbacks where the occasional opening of the forest allows views of the soaring peaks that surround it.
 You have two options from Mirror Lake up to Lake Agnes, but the trail to the right is more scenic with a waterfall and provides access to the route up Mount St. Piran.

-There are two options from Mirror Lake you can either hike up to Lake Agnes first with a stop at the tea house or take the detour direct towards the Little Beehive.
-If you’re up in the morning it may make for a nice stop to grab a coffee or tea at the lake before it’s packed around 10:00 a.m.
+Mirror Lake has two options: either hike up to Lake Agnes first with a stop at the tea house or take the detour direct towards the Little Beehive.
+If you’re up in the morning, it may make for a nice stop to grab a coffee or tea at the lake before it’s packed around 10:00 a.m.
 From Lake Agnes, the trail up to the Little Beehive is well worn.

 The slope eventually gains a small saddle that leads to the true summit of Mount St. Piran.
 Views from the saddle on the opposing end of the summit are extraordinary of the valley down below and Lake Louise.
-The traverse along the saddle to the summit involves a mild scramble with a few meters that are very steep.
+The traverse and saddle to the summit involved a mild scramble with a few very steep meters.

-Once on the summit, there are a number of windbreaks on top of slabs.
-View from the true summit is lacking as it’s a flat summit, but with some exploration, you can find amazing views in various directions.
-For the descent there are two options, return the same direction or make a circuit by descending down to Lake Agnes on the opposite side of the approach.
+Once on the summit, there are several windbreaks on top of slabs.
+View from the true summit is lacking as it’s a flat summit, but you can find amazing views in various directions with some exploration.
+For the descent, there are two options, return the same direction or make a circuit by descending down to Lake Agnes on the opposite side of the approach.

 The circuit route is well known for being steep with no trail to follow.
-It’s certainly a more daunting scramble so it’s better left to the more experienced.
-With high levels of snow in the early season, we did not descend this route as the Northwest facing slope held more ice and snow.
+It’s certainly a more daunting scramble, so it’s better left to the more experienced.
+With high snow levels in the early season, we did not descend this route as the Northwest-facing slope held more ice and snow.